flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201025-dr-megan-ranney-brown-warning/index.md

 **Why It Matters:** Some have predicted that the “second wave” of the COVID pandemic could be more deadly than the first as was seen in the pandemic of 1918.

-The news is changing quickly – here’s one solid read about where the U.S. stands heading into the week of Halloween: [READ HERE](https://www.washingtonpost.com/nation/2020/10/25/coronavirus-cases-hospitalizations-surge/)Halloween: [READ HERE](https://www.washingtonpost.com/nation/2020/10/25/coronavirus-cases-hospitalizations-surge/)
+The news is changing quickly – here’s one solid read about where the U.S. stands heading into the week of Halloween: [READ HERE](https://www.washingtonpost.com/nation/2020/10/25/coronavirus-cases-hospitalizations-surge/)